hlindberg/misc-puppet-docs/data-in-modules.md

 * Hiera-2 uses Puppet Language syntax for interpolation of expressions - i.e. `${expression}`, where Hiera-1 only supported interpolation of variables, and with a different syntax `%{varname}`.
-* The `hiera.yaml` configuration file has changed, variables are interpolated using Puppet Language syntax, (and a few other details).
+* The `hiera.yaml` configuration file has changed
+    * variables are interpolated using Puppet Language syntax
+    * since the result is contributed to an overall configuration of data, there is the need to specify how.

 Introducing data-in-modules presented an opportunity to also address general issues.
 Hiera-1 only allows interpolate of variables and uses a different interpolation syntax (`%{varname}`) than the Puppet Language (`${expression}`).

-In Hiera-2 any interpolate able expression can be used, including function calls, and the swing is treaded like a Puppet Language double quoted string, which means that escaping special characters is also possible.
+In Hiera-2 any interpolateable Puppet expression can be used, including function calls.
+The string is treated like a Puppet Language double quoted string, which means that escaping special characters is also possible.

 The other notable change is to the `hiera.yaml` required to make it possible to compose/aggregate multiple hierarchies.